rockstor/rockstor-doc/sftp/sftp.rst

 When you install WinSCP, it will ask you to pick your preferred interface either the commander interface, or the explorer interface pictured below.
-The WinSCP recommendation is for Windows users to chose the explorer interface.If you have worked with FTP clients in the past, you may find the commander interface more familiar.
+The WinSCP recommendation is for Windows users to choose the explorer interface.If you have worked with FTP clients in the past, you may find the commander interface more familiar.
 After you've installed WinSCP, when you start the program it will immediately bring up the Login window to start an SFTP session.